| Title: | Access and Visualize AEMET Weather and Climate Data |

 A numeric value.

-Code for dms2decdegrees() was modified from project
+Code for dms2decdegrees() was modified from the project at

 https://github.com/SevillaR/aemet.